-For CPE302/305/310-Bxxx, the embedded Ethernet interface provides two RJ45 Ethernet ports, that are internally switched and connect to the same LAN.
-The Ports automatically senses the data rate (10 Mbps or 100 Mbps or 1000 Mbps), communication mode (half-duplex or full-duplex), and cabling arrangement (straight-through or crossover) of the attached link.
+For CPE302/305-Bxxx, the embedded Ethernet interface provides two Switched RJ45 Ethernet ports that automatically senses the data rate (10 Mbps or 100 Mbps or 1000 Mbps), communication mode (half-duplex or full-duplex), and cabling arrangement (straight-through or crossover) of the attached link.

 The embedded Ethernet interface supports communications with the PAC Machine Edition (PME) programming and configuration software using the proprietary SRTP protocol.
-The CPE302/CPE305/CPE310 CPUs provide two SRTP-server connections.
+The CPE302/CPE305 /CPE310 CPUs provide two SRTP-server connections.